-- On August 16, 1862, Simon Buckner was promoted to major general and ordered to join Braxton Bragg’s Army of Mississippi at Chattanooga, Tennessee.
+- On August 16, 1862, Simon Buckner was promoted to major general and ordered to join Braxton Bragg’s Army of the Mississippi at Chattanooga, Tennessee.

 - On September 17, 1862, Simon Buckner occupied his hometown of Munfordville, when Colonel John T. Wilder surrendered the Union garrison stationed there.